PRIDE-R/archive-annual-trends/README.md

 ![](README_files/figure-html/unnamed-chunk-11-1.png)

-Amongh other thigns, we can see how *Mus musculus (Mouse)* has boosted its popularity in 2014.
+Among other things, we can see how *Mus musculus (Mouse)* has boosted its popularity in 2014.
 It also seems to be a constant increase of *Rat novergicus (Rat)* over time but it is decaying lately in favor of species such as *Escherichia coli* and *Saccharomyces cerevisiae (Baker's yeast)* as we can see in 2013 and 2014.